maxmakovskiy/retrivium/README.md

 ### Prerequisites

 - Docker installed on your system
-- Github account with a personal access token
+- GitHub account with a personal access token

 <br>